zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 * **routes**

-    The routing rules between the gateway service and your service.
+    The following parameters specify the routing rules between the gateway service and your service.

     * **routes.gatewayUrl**